jcedb/js-core-utils/README.md

 ## Installation

-Use npm too install js-core-utils.
+Use npm to install js-core-utils.

 ```
 npm install js-core-utils --save